Autumn veggie garden

 Broccoli, beetroot and beans

 Here we have broccoli, forming heads in the foreground; beyond them cauliflower.
-In the centre row are a late crop of bush green beans, with beetroot in the distance.
-On the right, radish in the foreground and green peas beyond.
-Three wonderful rows of nourishing goodness.
+In the centre row is a late crop of bush green beans, with beetroot in the distance.
+On the right there is radish in the foreground and green peas beyond; a procession of nourishing goodness.

 Broccoli plants at 1 month